rant-lang/reference/src/language/functions.md

 }
 ```

-Some people might (understandably) assume that this would crash the program, but this code actually still works!
+Some might (understandably) assume that this would crash the program, but this code actually still works!

 When this happens, Rant will perform what is known as **function percolation**:
 the runtime will search each parent scope up to the global scope until it finds a function with the same name, and then call it as normal.